-The TMPM368FDFG can be set to multiplexed bus mode.
+The TMPM369FDFG can be set to either separate bus or multiplexed bus mode.
+Setting the bit <EXBSEL> of EXBMOD register to "1" as the separate bus mode.
 Setting the bit <EXBSEL> of EXBMOD register to "0" as the multiplexed bus mode.
-Port pins E to G which are to be connected to external devices (memory), are used as address buses, data buses and address/data buses.
+Port pins C to G which are to be connected to external devices (memory), are used as address buses, data buses and address/data buses.
 The below table shows these.